mtgjson/mtgjson-website/docs/changelog/version-5/README.md

 #### Removed
 - `/file/*` (Documentation): Files are longer documented individually, instead their contents are pure data models.
 - The "About Us" page no longer uses a table of contents.
+- `setCode` was mistakenly added and is now removed to the `Card` data model.